scambier/obsidian-text-extractor/README.md

 ## Development

-While this plugin is first developped for Omnisearch, it's totally agnostic and I'd like it to become a community effort.
+While this plugin is first developed for Omnisearch, it's totally agnostic and I'd like it to become a community effort.
 If you wish to submit a PR, please open an issue first so we can discuss the feature.

 The plugin is split in two parts: